- How is neuroblastoma treated?

 The child gets high-dose chemotherapy, often along with radiation.
 This destroys the cancer cells in the body, as well as the normal cells in the bone marrow.
 After treatment, the frozen stem cells are thawed and given as a blood transfusion.
 The stem cells travel through the bloodstream and settle in the child’s bone marrow.

 Usually within a couple of weeks, the stem cells begin making new white blood cells.
 This is later followed by new platelet production and new red blood cell production.
 Until this happens, the child is at high risk of infection because of a low white blood cell count, as well as bleeding because of a low platelet count.
 To help lower the risk of infection, the child stays in a special hospital room, and visitors must wear protective clothing.
 Blood and platelet transfusions and treatment with IV antibiotics may also be used to help prevent or treat infections or bleeding problems.

-Children usually stay in the hospital room until part of their white blood cell count (known as the absolute neutrophil count, or ANC) rises above 500.
-They may be able to leave the hospital when their ANC is near 1,000.
+The child usually stays in the hospital room until part of the white blood cell count (known as the absolute neutrophil count, or ANC) rises to a safe level.
 The child is then seen in an outpatient clinic almost every day for several weeks.
 Because platelet counts often take longer to return to a safe level, the child may get platelet transfusions as an outpatient.
 Patients may need to make regular visits to the outpatient clinic for about 6 months, after which time their care may be continued by their regular doctors.

 Possible side effects

 The possible side effects from SCT are generally divided into early and long-term effects.